fluid-tech/asher/docs/basics/model.md

 of API.
 Basically scaffolding a model builds the foundation on which you can further develop your application.

 ### Basics
-To scaffold your models, you'll need to specify the details of them in your `config.asher`.
+To start scaffolding, you'll need to specify the details of your models in your `config.asher`.
 All the models must be listed under `model` key of your root configuration.

 Here's an example of a model configuration:
 ```json
 {
   "models": [{